industrialbinaries/lola/README.md

 ![Platforms: macOS+Linux](https://img.shields.io/badge/platforms-macOS%20iOS%20tvOS-brightgreen.svg?style=flat)
 [![Twitter](https://img.shields.io/badge/twitter-@i_binaries-blue.svg?style=flat)](https://twitter.com/i_binaries)

-Small helper library written in `swift` for sending push notification from the terminal
+Small helper library is written in `swift` for sending push notification from the terminal

 ![Lola](lola-example.gif)

 ## Instalation

-`lola` is distribute with SPM, You can easly add it to other command line tool, iOS app or server-side apps.
+`lola` is distributed with SPM, You can easily add it to other command-line tools, iOS app or server-side apps.

-### Command line tools
+### Command-line tools

-If you want run app in terminal you can easly clone repo:
+If you want to run the app in the terminal you can easily clone the repo:
 ```
 $ git clone https://github.com/industrialbinaries/lola
 $ cd lola